 All these macro factors, together with important changes to technical local legislation such as the implementation of the EU General Data Protection Regulation, present numerous, significant challenges to corporates and individuals around the world.
 Both can quickly find themselves the targets of fast-moving and far-reaching investigations, whose possible outcomes may vary significantly in different jurisdictions.

 In Volume II of this Guide, which in the third edition now covers 21 jurisdictions, local experts from national jurisdictions respond to a common set of questions designed to identify the local – continually evolving – nuances of law and process that practitioners are likely to encounter in responding to the increasing number of cross-border investigations they face.

-Judith Seddon and Ama A Adams are partners at Ropes & Gray International LLP; Christopher J Morvillo and Luke Tolaini are partners and Tara McGrath is a senior associate at Clifford Chance; Eleanor Davison is a barrister at Fountain Court Chambers; and Michael Bowes QC is a barrister at Outer Temple Chambers.
+Judith Seddon and Ama A Adams are partners at Ropes & Gray International LLP; Christopher J Morvillo and Luke Tolaini are partners and Tara McGrath is a senior associate at Clifford Chance; Eleanor Davison is a barrister at Fountain Court Chambers; and Michael Bowes KC is a barrister at Outer Temple Chambers.